johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Exercise: Writing tests for the Forms package
 ### Solution to writing tests for the Forms package
 ### Making running our application easier
-No longer needed, the Go toolchain now does not include the tests when run.
-Thus this will still suffice:
+No longer needed, the Go toolchain now does not include the tests when run, thus this will still suffice:
   `go run ./cmd/web/.`
 ## Section: Improved Error Handling
 ### Centralizing our error handling to a helpers package